DaScient/SuperTrendTradingBot/Binance Trading Bot/README.md

 # SuperTrendTradingBot

-## Introduction to Sophie - your very own personal asset trading bot :robot:
+## Introduction to Safemode-Enabled BinanceUS trading bot - your very own personal asset trading bot :robot:

 To get started, clone this repository into an easy-to-find folder on your computer.